You’ve Got Questions About Paid Online Ads; We’ve Got Answers!

 To change your daily budget, log into your Google AdWords account, select the campaign that you are interested in altering, and select “Campaign Settings.”
 On that page, scroll down to “Bidding and Budget” to set your budget.

-Would you like more assistance and guidance when it comes to your attorney Google AdWords campaigns?
+Would you like more assistance and guidance when it comes to PPC for lawyers?
 Our lawyer marketing experts are here to help you.
 Contact our team at Foster Web Marketing today by calling 888-886-0939.

 Are there any disadvantages to using Google AdWords to market my law firm?

 It’s reasonable to say that most people these days are turning to Google when they need answers, and that’s part of what makes Google’s pay-per-click AdWords service a real boon for online attorney marketing.
 The potential wide exposure and the ability to target a specific audience make AdWords a tempting investment – especially since you only pay when someone actually clicks on your ad!
-However, despite its many benefits, there can be a downside to a Google AdWords campaign for attorneys.
+However, despite its many benefits, there can be a downside to PPC for lawyers.

 A Poorly Managed Google AdWords Campaign Can Be Money Down the Drain